lianggroup/lianggroup/README.md

 - Learning-based communication and signal processing (e.g. **Goal-oriented/semantic communications and MIMO**)

 ```
-The tools we frequently use include deep/reinforcement/federated learning, graph neural network, and optimization.
+The tools we frequently use include deep/reinforcement/federated learning, graph neural network and optimization.
 ```

 📣**As for students, we're now looking for**: